groall/prometheus-aggregator/README.md

 ```

 ## Compressed message
-If the size of sent observation messages is a problem on your network, you can compress the message with GZIP and mark it with the 'gz' prefix.
+If the size of sent observation messages is a problem on your network (and you have a ton of CPU), you can compress messages with GZIP.

 ## Labels